-As you will be residing in British Columbia for more than three months, you are required by law to enroll in the Medical Service Plan (MSP) and pay premiums directly to this plan (approximately $75).
+As you will be residing in British Columbia for more than three months, you are required by law to enroll in the Medical Service Plan (MSP) and pay premiums directly to this plan. the plan is $37.50/month.
+Starting in January 2020 it will be $75/month.
 You should apply as soon as you arrive.
 Go to www.health.gov.bc.ca/insurance/bcresidents.html.
 There is a three-month waiting period, during which you are automatically enrolled in a private plan through registration as a full-time graduate student at Simon Fraser University, until your MSP activates.
 The fees for the private plan are included in your tuition.

 After the initial three-month waiting period, the MSP covers the cost of basic medical care within Canada, including most physician and hospital services.
 MSP does not cover basic dental care, prescription drugs, or routine vision care (eye examinations, corrective lenses, etc.).
 CDM’s student health plan will cover a portion or all of these expenses.

 Yes, on-campus housing became available in our new building September 2012, with three floors (76 units) of student designated rental housing.
 The furnished studio apartments include heat, electricity, and high speed internet.
 Find out more about the apartments and see photos on the CDM apartments page.